-Discovering that you were a complete stranger to me after thirteen years of marriage was earth-shattering.
-You painted a picture and spun a story specifically tailored to seduce me into believing you were everything I wanted.
-I was utterly naive for not realizing people like you existed.
-My sin was believing you and overlooking every sign that would lead me to see the truth until it was much too late.
-I do not love you and I never did because you are nothing but pure fiction.
+Discovering that I was married to a complete stranger to me after thirteen years was life-changing.
+The narcissist painted a picture and spun a story specifically tailored to seduce me into believing he was everything I wanted.
+I was terribly naive for not realizing he could be a narcissist.
+My sin was believing him and overlooking every sign that would lead me to see the truth until it was much too late.
+I do not love him, and I never did because narcissists are nothing but pure fiction.

 The Death Stare is the look in his eyes when you can see straight into his dark soul.
 I don’t remember when he started doing it to me, but I remember seeing it whenever I was about to say or do something that would give a glimpse of his true nature to others.
 The Death Stare was a familiar look during our marriage and during the divorce, even when we were in court.
 He knew precisely when to give it to me so the lawyers and judge could not see.
 It sent a chill down my spine every time, and I learned to keep my eyes focused on the floor, only looking up when the judge addressed me directly.

 The most disturbing and devastating thing about the Death Stare is hearing the children talk about it.
 They, too, were on the receiving end of this chilling look, and they are the ones who gave it a name.